whaypr/termess/README.md

 ```
 $ termess.sh -a "path_to_dir_where_files_will_be_generated"
 ```
-Creates final files that are ready for futher use of your choice
+Creates final files that are ready for further use of your choice

-When called without argument termess will generate files in your current working directory (after your confirmation)
+When called without argument, termess will generate files in your current working directory (after your confirmation)

 You can use folder *facebook/processed_chats* to save all your final files